Cycling and Walking Investment Strategy: let’s get its vision put into practice!

-- Plan comprehensive cycling and walking networks for their areas;
+- Plan comprehensive cycling and walking networks for their areas

-- Deliver it to high design standards.
+- Deliver it to high design standards

 The first of these three steps – network planning – is something that Dutch cycling experts have been stressing for decades.
-Yet in the UK, most cycle planning has been horrendously piece-meal: installing disjointed bits of “cycle facility” where there was a bit of spare space and funding – even though these were often useless or even down-right dangerous.
+Yet in the UK, most cycle planning has been horrendously piece-meal: installing disjointed bits of ‘cycle facility’ where there was a bit of spare space and funding – even though these were often useless or even down-right dangerous.

-It provides evidence of which route-corridors – and even specific streets – have the greatest number of potentially cycle-able trips, and the value in £-signs of achieving higher levels of increased cycle use under a range of different future scenarios.
-Funding the PCT’s development is probably the single best thing DfT has ever done to support good cycle planning.
+It provides evidence of which route corridors – and even specific streets – have the greatest number of potentially cycle-able trips, and the value in £s of achieving higher levels of increased cycle use under a range of different future scenarios.
+Funding PCT’s development is probably the single best thing DfT has ever done to support good cycle planning.
 And the PCT team has plans to develop it further still.

 During our recent Space for Cycling campaign roadshow, we alerted local cycling advocates and campaign groups to the value of the Propensity to Cycle Tool.
-It has inspired several groups to start creating “tube-style” cycle network maps, showing the facilities they want to see prioritised in their areas.
+It has inspired several groups to start creating Tube-style cycle network maps, showing the facilities they want to see prioritised in their areas.

 And that brings me to the last, and most important, reason to be positive.
 Politics.

-In this political context, this isn’t a time to look backwards.
+In this political context, this year hasn’t been a time to look backwards.
 Today’s CWIS is a five-year plan, aiming towards an admirable vision for 2040.
 Now is the time to call on our would-be decision-makers nationally and locally to commit to substantially increased investment in cycling, both in the short and the longer term, and to spend whatever money on cycle facilities designed to the highest possible standards.

 We will continue to work over the coming months and years for a much greater proportion of transport spending to be devoted to local roads and streets, ensuring they are designed and maintained to be safe and attractive for people of all ages and abilities to get around on foot or by cycle.
 The health, environmental, economic and quality of life benefits of doing so will be enormous.